sigmorphon/sigmorphon.github.io/sharedtasks/2019/task2.md

 It is not required that your system reproduce comment lines (those that begin with a hash-mark (‘`#`’)).
 Conversely, you may produce as many comment lines as you would like!
 This will not affect the evaluation.
 Nevertheless, each sentence **must** be separated by **one or more blank lines**.
 Blank lines **must not** exist **within** sentences.

 ## Data
-Our data are adapted from the Universal Dependencies project and automatically converted into the UniMorph schema.
+The data is owes its provenance to the
+[Universal Dependencies](http://universaldependencies.org/) project, and the MSDs have been converted to the [UniMorph schema](https://unimorph.github.io/).

 Sentences are annotated in the ten-column [CoNLL-U format](http://universaldependencies.org/format.html).
 All columns except for the `ID`, `FORM`, `LEMMA`, and `FEATS` will be nulled out (i.e., replaced with the underscore '`_`').
 At inference time, test data will also null out the `LEMMA` and `FEATS` columns.
 Your system must print the data in CoNLL-U format, filling these two columns.